jolyons123/aicup-timeseries-forecasting/README.md

 Our main forecast model uses some extra features like rlm_imputation, exit_imputation, entry_imputation.
 Imputation means in this context, that this features are forecasted by another model to boost the performance of the main model.
-These extra Features are already merged into train.csv which will be used if you execute the submission notebooks of the main model (neural_network).
+These extra features are already merged into train.csv which will be used if you execute the submission notebooks of the main model (neural_network).
 For reproducibility and transparency, there are three notebooks which shows how we generate these extra features.

 You simply need to execute these notebooks to get several csv files which contains the imputed/forecasted values.